Skip to main content

 What the information means

 A timestamp describes when AU Snow Cams captured or stored a frame; it may not be the exact moment the camera operator produced the image.
 Cameras can be delayed, stale, offline, obscured, or incorrectly configured.
-Weather and snow values may be modelled, delayed, estimated, or unavailable.
+Station observations can be delayed or unavailable, and a selected station may be away from or at a different elevation to the resort.
+Legacy Open-Meteo cache values are modelled estimates and may be less precise.
+Snow depth is captured separately from official resort reports three times each day when a public value is available.

 This site is for visual reference and historical comparison.
 It must not be used for travel, road, lift, avalanche, emergency, or other safety decisions.
 Check the official resort, Bureau of Meteorology, road authority, and emergency-service sources before acting.